torsday/notebook/internet/ldap.md

 -   These are all parts of the X.500 Directory Specification, which defines nodes in a LDAP directory.

--   You can also read up on LDAP data Interchange Format (LDIF), which is an alternate format.
+-   You can also read up on LDIF, an alternate format.

--   You read it from right to left, the right-most component is the root of the tree, and the left most component is the node (or leaf) you want to reach.
+-   You read it from right to left

+    -   the right-most component is the root of the tree
+    -   the left most component is the node (or leaf) you want to reach

 -   Each `=` pair is a search criteria.